 How To Effectively Express Love

-Expressing love will look different for everyone based on what you like and hope for, and what your partner or other loved one likes and hopes for in your relationship.
-There is no single way to correctly or effectively express love; instead, expressing love is a constant ebb-and-flow, or give-and-take, wherein you and the person with whom you are communicating express your love, affection, and commitment, and wait for the return of a similar sentiment.
-Some periods might see fewer expressions of love, as in moments of great stress or transition, and others will see over-the-top expressions, as in the first few weeks after moving in together, or the first few months of a new relationship.
+Expressing love will look different for everyone based on what you like and hope for and what your partner or other loved one wants and hopes for in your relationship.
+There is no single way to correctly or effectively express love.
+Instead, expressing love is a constant ebb-and-flow, or give-and-take, wherein you and the person with whom you are communicating express your love, affection, and commitment, and wait for the return of a similar sentiment.
+Some periods might see fewer expressions of love, as in moments of great stress or transition, and others will see over-the-top expressions, as in the first few weeks after moving in together or the first few months of a new relationship.
 As you grow to learn more about your partner and yourself, your loving expressions with continue to grow and evolve.

 Every relationship has its ups and downs.
 Therapy can be an effective way to learn ways to strengthen your relationships, both romantic, professional, and among friends and family.
 A recent study indicates that couples who work with an online counselor (as opposed to a therapist in a traditional brick and mortar office) find the format conducive to sharing their feelings in a way that left them feeling less judged.
 Participants went on to say that video-based therapy allowed them to focus more intently on the therapeutic process and offered a greater sense of control and comfort than traditional face-to-face therapy.

 BetterHelp is committed to pairing individuals—and couples—with counselors they can trust in a convenient phone, email, text, or video format that makes it so easy to schedule a time to talk through relationship challenges.
 Counselors on BetterHelp are certified by their state's professional board and highly experienced: every therapist has at least three years and 1,000 hours of hands-on experience.
 Consider these recent reviews from people like you who are working with BetterHelp counselors to navigate similar issues.